orianebro/PhD_Oriane/pages/hls__Vezy et al. - 2023 - Modeling soil-plant functioning of intercrops usin.md

 		  hl-page:: 2
 		  hl-color:: yellow
 		  id:: 655dbecf-263b-4fc8-b3f9-e8bc3d8eddec
-- the formalisms had to be generic, simple, and robust in order to be able to simulate widely diversified cropping systems ls-type:: annotation hl-page:: 3 hl-color:: green id:: 655dc156-ec27-456b-b867-6aa4667e09d7
+- the **formalisms** had to be **generic, simple, and robust** in order to be able to simulate widely diversified cropping systems hl-page:: 3 ls-type:: annotation id:: 655dc156-ec27-456b-b867-6aa4667e09d7 hl-color:: green
+- the **number of parameters** had to be **minimal** with parameters **derived from sole-crop data** without the need for any re-calibration to simulate intercrops hl-page:: 3 ls-type:: annotation id:: 655dc44a-86f5-4261-9a45-2388f9acee6f hl-color:: green
+	- This method assumes that there is either no significant influence of the other crop on a given process, and the model explicitly simulates those interspecific interactions, including trait plasticity such as enhanced shoot elongation growth or root exploration in the soil. ls-type:: annotation hl-page:: 3 hl-color:: green id:: 655dc4cb-01a3-4677-9ffa-5c1e6834b680
+	- **plant-plant interspecific interactions** and the **balance between dynamic competition and complementarity** are **emerging properties** of the STICS model functioning hl-page:: 3 ls-type:: annotation id:: 655dc4ea-c5da-4f0e-94bd-0a47a1f4e654 hl-color:: yellow
+- the formalisms implemented in STICS had to generate a **similar or lower range of error for bi-specific intercrops** compared to sole crops, as defined by the error assessment proposed by Coucheney et al. (2015) ls-type:: annotation hl-page:: 3 hl-color:: green id:: 655dc51a-0e56-49bd-a883-efe2125f79b1 hl-stamp:: 1700644196306
+	- to ensure the formalisms could be used for in silico comparisons of species mixtures or management, for example by calculating their land equivalent ratio (LER) as shown by Launay et al. (2009) ls-type:: annotation hl-page:: 3 hl-color:: green id:: 655dc5c0-a348-4396-b2e7-9a9100eda638